 In package-by-feature, the package names correspond to important, high-level aspects of the problem domain.
 For example, a drug prescription application might have these packages:

 com.app.doctor package might contain these items:

 It's important to note that a package can contain not just Java code, but other files as well.
 Indeed, in order for package-by-feature to really work as desired, all items related to a given feature - from user interface, to Java code, to database items - must be placed in a single directory dedicated to that feature (and only that feature).

 In some cases, a feature/package will not be used by any other feature in the application.
 If that's the case, it may be removed simply by deleting the directory.
 If it is indeed used by some other feature, then its removal will not be as simple as a single delete operation.

 That is, the package-by-feature idea does not imply that one package can never use items belonging to other packages.
-Rather, package-by-feature prefers package-private as the default scope, and increases the scope of an item to public only when needed.
+Rather, package-by-feature aggressively prefers package-private as the default scope, and only increases the scope of an item to public only when needed.

 As mentioned above, only package-by-feature has packages with high cohesion, high modularity, and low coupling between packages.